Garsojamec/JordanCurve/drafted_notes.md

 if u have a subset Subset of a space (UnderlyingSet,Topology) then Closure is the intersection of all sets containing Subset.

 ### Unit Circle
+UnitCircle is the set of all elements of X cartesian product Y such that square(x) plus square(y) equals 1.

 ### Homeomorphism
 function: Domain -> Range